RisMouZ/RaffleT/README.md

 ## Description

-RaffleT revolutionizes the traditional raffle concept by utilizing Solana blockchain to ensure transparency and fairness.
+RaffleT is a raffle marketplace where users can place bids.
+The user chooses the number of raffle tickets they want to put up for sale.
+The winner is randomly selected once all the tickets are sold.

 ## Features